juggliu/yoki/learn_english/datas/U2 Just Wiggle!.md

 Jump like kangaroo!
 And stop!

-"Jonny!
-Let't dance and sing."
+“Jonny!
+Let't dance and sing.“
-"Yes, let's all stand in a circle!"
+“Yes, let's all stand in a circle!“
 I'm happy to be at the zoo.
 I'm happy to be here with you.
 We sing and we dance.
 We like to do the things that we do at the zoo!
 Oh, I'm happy to have friends like you!

-"It is time to go home.
-Goodbye, friends."
+“It is time to go home.
+Goodbye, friends.“